pingcap/docs/tidb-cloud/manage-user-access.md

 ### Invite an organization member

-If you are the owner of an organization, you can invite organization members.
+If you are in the `Organization Owner` role, you can invite members to your organization.

 > **Note:**
 >